akaj-team/AndroidBaseProject/README.md

 # AndroidBaseProject
-- Understand and implement MVVVM
+- Understand and implement MVVM
 - Implement Android Architecture Components
 - Harnessing the power of rx java/android
 - Handle show data when the device offline/online